PostgREST/postgrest/docs/tutorials/tut0.rst

 .. code-block:: bash

-  ./postgrest
+  ./postgrest -h

-If everything is working correctly it will print out its version and information about configuration.
+If everything is working correctly it will print out its version and the available options.
 You can continue to run this binary from where you downloaded it, or copy it to a system directory like :code:`/usr/local/bin` on Linux so that you will be able to run it from any directory.

 .. note::